 What happens to my pet when they come in for stem cell therapy?

 First, our veterinarian will put your pet under general anesthesia.
 Then, the surgeon will make a small incision and collect 2-4 tablespoons of fat (either in the belly or behind the shoulder blades).
 Next, our certified technician processes the sample at Roscoe Village Animal Hospital using our own equipment.
 After about 3 hours, the cells are ready for injection into areas of damage.
-In addition, some cells are administered IV.
-For the administration step, your pet will either not be sedated, locally anesthetized, or lightly sedated depending on what’s best for your pet.
+In addition, some cells are administered by IV.
+For the administration step, your pet will either be locally anesthetized or lightly sedated depending on what’s best for your pet.
 You can pick up your pet later that same day.

 What is the recovery period, and how long does it take to see results?

 After surgery, we recommend that the patient is kept quiet for the first 10 days.
 After that, they may already feel a lot better.
-However, you will need to make sure they slowly return to normal activity so they do not injure themselves until they build up some of their muscles.
+However, you will need to make sure they slowly return to their normal activity so they do not injure themselves until they build up some of their muscles.
 Activities such as swimming and walking in water are great therapies to help the patient rebuild their muscles.
-Typically, we see improvement after 3 weeks, and the patient reaches full improvement after 2 months.)
+Typically, we see improvement after 3 weeks, and the patient reaches full improvement after 2 months.

 What conditions do you treat?

-Our typical patient has osteoarthritis (hip dysplasia, degenerative joint disease, calcifications, common degeneration and inflammation), soft tissue injuries (cruciate injuries, tears, ruptures, inflammation), or needs accelerated healing of fractures.
+Our typical patient has osteoarthritis (hip dysplasia, degenerative joint disease, calcifications, common degeneration, and inflammation), soft tissue injuries (cruciate injuries, tears, ruptures, inflammation), or needs accelerated healing of fractures.
 We know a lot about these conditions, and over 95% of these patients get better, with Roscoe Village Animal Hospital’s Stem Cell Therapy.
 Please talk to our veterinarians if you have questions about any of these conditions.

 How long does a treatment last?
 What happens if my pet starts having trouble again?